(*indicates founding member)

 Lead Doctor, GDC/Ghana and Board of Managers Member

-Dr. John Koku Awoonor-Williams is the regional director of the Ghana Health Services for the Upper East Region, the Health Services lead for Mobile Technology for Community Health (MoTeCH), and the National Community-Based Health Planning Service (CHPS) coordinator for Ghana Health Services.
+Dr. John Koku Awoonor-Williams is the director of policy planning, monitoring, and evaluation of the Ghana Health Services for the Upper East Region, the Health Services lead for Mobile Technology for Community Health (MoTeCH), and the National Community-Based Health Planning Service (CHPS) coordinator for Ghana Health Services.
 Prior to these positions, he was the executive director of Nkwanta Health Development Research Centre and the medical superintendent of Nkwanta District Hospital for 11 years.
 Dr. Awoonor-Williams is a member of the Ghana Medical Association, Ghana College of Physicians and Surgeons, American Public Health Association, Population Association of America, and the Global Health Council.
 His research and publications focus primarily on community-based health systems, safe motherhood, and reproductive health services.
 Dr. Awoonor-Williams received his Master in Public Administration in 2008 from the Ghana Institute of Management and Public Administration, his Master of Public Health in 1995 from the University of Leeds in the United Kingdom, and his medical degree in 1988 from the Minsk State Medical Institute in Belarus.
 The founder of GDC/Ghana, Dr. Awoonor-Williams joined Global Doctors for Choice in 2009 and is a member of the Board of Managers.

 Alfonso Carrera, MD *